 We don’t tell students what choices to make, we teach them that their choices matter.

-Shannon Kimball, Humane Education Instructor and Program Coordinator
+Shannon Kimball – Humane Educator and Program Coordinator

-Shannon graduated from Century College and is pursuing freelance art through drawing and painting.
-He enjoys combining art with advocacy, traveling, kayaking, and camping.
-For several years Shannon worked as a supervisor at the Coon Rapids Humane Society.
+Shannon specializes in animal protection issues and has been a guest speaker in schools across the Twin Cities since 2003.
+He has presented for tens of thousands of students, from 6th grade classes to college ethics courses.
+He is a certified Minneapolis public schools volunteer who’s worked with after-school clubs, adult classes, and students learning English.
+Shannon graduated from Century College and enjoys freelance drawing and painting.
+He enjoys combining art with advocacy, camping, kayaking, and traveling.
+For several years, Shannon worked as a supervisor at the Coon Rapids Humane Society.
 He is a member of Minneapolis-based Compassionate Action for Animals and loves working with students to help put animal protection into focus with our daily lives.

 Christine Coughlin – Humane Educator